Advanced NOMA Assisted Semi-Grant-Free Transmission Schemes for Randomly Distributed Users: Simulation Results and Discussions

-Fig. \ref{fig1_admission_prob} compares GF users' admission probabilities of different schemes in 4-user case, where the distances from the 4 GF users to the BS vary from 1 m to 4 m with an interval of 1 m, and U$_{\text{B}}$'s distance is 2 m.
-We only plot the admission probability of CS-SGF scheme, since CS-SGF-PC and CS-SGF schemes have the same fairness performance.
-We can see that both CS-SGF and RS-SGF schemes can achieve fair admission probability for each GF user.
-However, for the BU-SGF and BU-SGF-PC schemes, the users closer to the BS become more preferred to be admitted.
+Fig. \ref{fig1_admission_prob} compares the GF users' admission probabilities of different schemes in 4-user case {with different maximal transmit powers}.
+We only plot the admission probability of the CS-SGF scheme, since CS-SGF-PC and CS-SGF schemes have the same fairness performance.
+As anticipated, both CS-SGF and RS-SGF schemes can achieve fair admission probability for each GF user {(namely, every GF user can achieve an admission probability of 0.25)}.
+However, for the BU-SGF and BU-SGF-PC schemes, the GF users closer to the BS become more preferred to be admitted.
+That is because the BU-SGF (-PC) scheme prefers to admit the GF user with the highest data rate, and the user closer to the BS will be more likely to achieve {a} higher rate.

-The outage probabilities of different SGF schemes are compared in Fig. \ref{fig2_dif_SGF}.
-For ease of comparison with RS-SGF-FSIC scheme \cite{2020_Chao_Semi-GF}, we set $D_\text{F}=D_0=1$ m, $D_1=3$ m, and $P_\text{B}=10$ dB.
-The performance of RS-SGF(-PC) scheme is plotted as well.
-We can see that, the outage probability of CS-SGF(-PC) scheme is much superior than RS-SGF(-PC) scheme, but inferior to BU-SGF(-PC) schemes for the price of fairness.
-We can also see that CS-SGF(-PC) and BU-SGF(-PC) schemes can achieve much higher diversity orders than RS-SGF(-PC) and RS-SGF-FSIC schemes due to the higher slop of the outage probability curves at high SNR region.

-Fig. \ref{fig3_SR} depicts the ergodic data rates of different SGF schemes, where $D_\text{F}=D_1=10$, $D_0=1$ m, and $R_\text{B}=1$ BPCU for facilitating comparison with RS-SGF-FSIC scheme \cite{Zhang_2020_WCL}.
-It can be observed that all the schemes applying HSIC can achieve better ergodic data rate performance than RS-SGF-FSIC scheme, where such improvement comes from effective use of multiuser diversity and HSIC.
-It can also be observed that the proposed power control strategy can effectively improve the ergodic data rate.
-Moreover, we can also observe that the BU-SGF (BU-SGF-PC) scheme can achieve the best performance, while the CS-SGF (CS-SGF-PC) scheme can achieve fair admission probability at the price of inferior data rate.
+Fig. \ref{fig3_SR}(a) depicts the ergodic data rates of different SGF schemes, where the GB and GF users are distributed in the same region (namely, $D_\text{F}=D_1=800$ m, $D_0=0$ m). {As shown in \cite{Zhang_2020_WCL}, in order to avoid the GB user's decoding latency caused by SIC, the signal of the admitted GF user for RS-SGF-FSIC scheme \cite{Zhang_2020_WCL} is always decoded at the second stage of SIC.} It can be observed that, compared with RS-SGF-FSIC scheme, all the other schemes can achieve better ergodic data rate performance, where such improvement comes from effective use of multi-user diversity and/or the {employment} of HSIC.
+It can also be observed that, with the proposed power control strategy, all the three SGF schemes' ergodic data rates can be effectively improved.
+Moreover, we can observe from Figs. \ref{fig1_admission_prob} and \ref{fig3_SR} that, compared with the BU-SGF (-PC) scheme, the CS-SGF (-PC) scheme can obtain fair admission probability at the price of slight data rate performance.